pkt-cash/pkt-docs/docs/pktd/index.md

 ## Running a full node
 If you want to run a full node in the PKT network, you can do so by downloading pktd and compiling it on a Linux or Mac server.
+Follow the process in [Installation](#installation) and the simply type `./bin/pktd` and it will start up and begin syncing the chain and helping verify the PKT network.

-**NOTE**: Running a full node is *not necessary* for participating in the project.
+**NOTE**: Running a full node requires over 40 GB of disk space to store the blockchain and is *not necessary* for participating in the project.
+If you just want to make a wallet, see [PKT Electrum](../electrum) (gui) or [PKTWallet](#pktwallet) (command line) wallets.

 ### Installation